 - Average spend and trip length: Those with a health condition and their travelling group are more likely to stay for longer and spend more than the UK inbound average.

 - Top source markets: USA is the biggest source market for this group of travellers, long haul markets Australia and Canada also feature highly.
-Spain is the top market for Europe.
+The Irish Republic and Spain are top markets for Europe.